7Block Labs

 Ask:

-• What is your “value ladder” for participants?
-E.g., DSCSA compliance first (EPCIS trustmarked), then consumer‑facing transparency via 2D codes/Digital Link, then PCF exchange. (prnewswire.com)
+• What does your “value ladder” look like for participants?
+For example, do you start with DSCSA compliance (EPCIS trustmarked), then move on to consumer-facing transparency using 2D codes/Digital Link, and finally get into PCF exchange? (prnewswire.com)

 10) Throughput, cost, and SRE: can it scale and stay online?